jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 What is it?
 -----------

-The `deltaspike-helloworld-jms` quickstart demonstrates the use of JMS clients with Red Hat JBoss Enterprise Application Platform 6.1 or later using DeltaSpike configuration properties.
+The `deltaspike-helloworld-jms` quickstart demonstrates the use of JMS clients in Red Hat JBoss Enterprise Application Platform 6.1 or later using DeltaSpike configuration properties.

 It contains the following: